 Why do secrets and credentials leak inside git?

 David Dos Neves - Munich Re “Human error is nothing you can avoid and prevent, especially if it is not an error but just laziness, or even provoked, implement a risk based approach and simply add many layers to prevent it in your whole lifecycle”.

 This quote taken from David really captures a lot of what formed the discussion around secrets inside git repositories.
 It is not just about technology, there is also a human component.
 Automation around preventative and protective measures is key but so too is training.

 While it was agreed that it wasn’t necessarily great that we call it laziness or provoked, the quote certainly highlights the human aspect of our topic.

 Allan Alford - The vast majority of leaked credentials are mistakes and do not come from malicious intent.
 The reality of course, is that there are a million and one reasons credentials get leaked.
-Hardcoding credentials can be a temporary solution that ends up becoming permanent, sometimes developers don’t realize the repo is public, sometimes the developers are new, sometimes it’s a test that was forgotten about….
+Hardcoding credentials can be a temporary solution that ends up becoming permanent, sometimes, developers don’t realize the repo is public, sometimes the developers are new, and sometimes it’s a test that was forgotten about….
 The list continues.

 Roland Gharfine - Security Consultant “your process needs to protect your employees from their own mistakes by design”

 2023 Update: check out the amazing SecurityZine about secrets in git repositories to get a better grasp of why it's such a problem: